 Dogs prone to bloating

 Just like us, dogs can suffer from bloating.
-However, that can be very dangerous to them.
+However, our experts point out that it can be very dangerous to them.
 Bloating causes their stomach to twist, which can interrupt the blood flow to their heart.
 In a lot of cases, it can be deadly.

-Bloating can happen to any dog, for several reasons, amongst which fast eating is the most common one (2).
-However, there are some breeds that are more prone to bloating than others, like Boxers, Great Danes, German Shepherds etc. A slow feeder can lower the chance of your dog developing bloat.
+Bloating can happen to any dog for several reasons, of which fast eating is the most common cause (3).
+However, there are some breeds that are more prone to bloating than others, like Boxers, Great Danes, German Shepherds, etc. A slow feeder can lower the chance of your dog developing bloat.

 Dogs dealing with gases